 How to Make Hatch Green Chili Colorado Style

-If you make it, please take the time to come back and give this recipe a rating.
+I hope you give my Hatch Green Chili recipe a try, and If you do, please take the time to come back and give this recipe a rating.
 It is very valuable to me for future recipe development.

 Hatch Green Chili with Pork, a Colorado Style Green Chili Recipe.